OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 | positionQuality | 8 bit integer | `POSITION` | yes | `Array` |
 | timestamp | 64 bit integer | `POSITION` | yes | `Array` |

+**coveredDistance**
-**coveredDistance:** Total length of a session
+Total length of a session.

+**vehicleSpeed**
-**vehicleSpeed:** Speed of the vehicle at the time  <!-- TODO! -->
+Speed of the vehicle at the time.  <!-- TODO! -->

+**trackId**
-**trackId:** Defined track ID on which the vehicle is located at the time of recording
+Defined track ID on which the vehicle is located at the time of recording.

+**lineId**
-**lineId:** Defined line ID on which the vehicle is located at the time of recording
+Defined line ID on which the vehicle is located at the time of recording.

+**trackOffset**
-**trackOffset:** Distance between starting point of track and current position
+Distance between starting point of track and current position.

+**lineKilometer**
-**lineKilometer:** Absolute position on the line travelled at the time of recording
+Absolute position on the line travelled at the time of recording.

+**positionQuality**
-**positionQuality:** Quality of the position measurement between zero (0) very good to 15 very bad
+Quality of the position measurement between zero (0) very good to 15 very bad.

+**positionAccuracy**
+The position accuracy.

+**positionAccuracy**
-**positionAccuracy:** The position accuracy **positionAccuracy:** The timestamps according to the number of values in each dataset
+The timestamps according to the number of values in each dataset.

 Unit's are defined in the attribute `Unit` of each data field. <!-- TODO! -->